DCC-EX/dcc-ex.github.io/docs/ex-turntable/getting-started.rst

   //   Number of VPINs=1 (Note there is no reason to change this)
   //   I2C address=0x60
   //
-  // Note that the I2C address is defined in the Turntable-EX code, and 0x60 is the default.
+  // Note that the I2C address is defined in the EX-Turntable code, and 0x60 is the default.

   //TurntableEX::create(600, 1, 0x60);